TheDeanLab/navigate/docs/source/user_guide/case_studies/acquire_exASLM.rst

 Imaging a Z-Stack using Constant Velocity Acquisition Mode
 ==========================================================

 #.
+In the configuration file ``configuration.yaml``. set the x-axis as the z-axis in the navigate software.
+Refer to the example :ref:`upright configuration file <user_guide/hardware/configurations:configuration_upright.yaml>` and :ref:`configuration overview <user_guide:software_configuration.rst>`  for more information
+#.
 Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
    Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Using the :guilabel:`Stage Control`, go to a shallow Z-position in the sample.
 Under